AitanG/not-so-fast/README.md

 The real implementation is slightly more complicated than this, but this should give a general idea.
 The overall result is supposed to be a high-precision blocking of accidental mouse events with minimal impact on memory and CPU.
 See `content-script.js` for more implementation details.

 The user has the ability to adjust the length of the grace period in the extension's options.
-They can also pause the extension on a page and "blacklist" domains.
+They can also pause the extension on a page and whitelist domains.

 ## Progress